velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    These steps are needed only if TagBot is configured to use GPG signing (i.e., `tagbot_use_gpg_signing` set to `yes` when creating the project).

-   1. Generate and export GPG key pair.
+   1. Generate and export a GPG key pair.

       ```shell
       $ # Generate GPG key